Near Hayden in Routt County, Colorado — The American Mountains (Southwest)

 Location.
 40° 28.779′ N, 107° 8.446′ W. Marker is near Hayden, Colorado, in Routt County.
 Marker is at the intersection of U.S. 40 at milepost 114.5 and County Highway 52, on the right when traveling east on U.S. 40.
-Touch for map.
 Marker is located in a large pull-out and rest area, on the south side of the highway, directly across from a dirt road intersection.
 Marker consists of 4 panels housed in a large wooden kiosk.
+Touch for map.
 Marker is in this post office area: Hayden CO 81639, United States of America.
+Touch for directions.

 More about this marker.
 Marker is standing in a pull-out at the former town site of Mount Harris, between Milner and Hayden.
 Mount Harris was settled in 1914 when brothers George and Byron Harris opened the first mine at Bear River Canyon.

 Credits.
 This page was last revised on May 7, 2018.
-This page originally submitted on April 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 79 times since then and 6 times this year.
+It was originally submitted on April 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 197 times since then and 49 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on April 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 7, 8, 9. submitted on May 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.